The Rules of the JAM Prize

 Code must be idiomatic for languages which define idiom.

 Clean-room implementation using the Graypaper and public implementers' channel as the only resources.
+(Additional materials may be added here at a later stage.)

 Any JAM-implementation code which is viewed before or during implementation must be declared.